 Spouses of deceased employees.
 If you are the spouse of a deceased employee, you can roll over the qualifying distribution attributable to the employee.
-You can make the rollover only to a traditional IRA, not to an other 403(b) plan or a qualified plan.
+You can make the rollover to any eligible retirement plan.
 You cannot roll it over to a Roth IRA.